-I’ve obsessed about Chemex’s amazing pour-over coffee makers for years.
+I’ve obsessed over Chemex’s amazing pour-over coffee makers for years.
 After finally getting around to trying one, I’m convinced — these things are amazing.

 What’s really incredible is that when paired with a stainless steel tea kettle, Chemex offers a way to brew a cup of coffee with zero plastic involved.
 Since plastic leaches chemicals a lot easier when it’s heated, this is a big deal — and why I never brew my coffee through a plastic filter basket anymore.

-This stuff is amazing.
-Made with clean, natural ingredients, and packaged in ways that blew even my mind, cleancult makes cleaning products designed to eliminate plastic waste and toxic chemicals from your cleaning routine.
+Made with clean, natural ingredients, and packaged in ways that blew even my mind, Cleancult makes cleaning products designed to eliminate plastic waste and toxic chemicals from your cleaning routine.

 “I was inspired to create a cleaning company when I looked at the back of my bottle of laundry detergent and couldn’t find any ingredients,” says CEO and co-founder Ryan Lupberger.
 “Turns out there’s very little regulation in the U.S. for what actually goes in our cleaning products and essentially no disclosure about these ingredients.”

-I didn’t know luxury towels were a thing until I tried a set from Ettitude.
-Made with 100 percent organic bamboo lyocell, their waffle weave towels are ridiculously soft and silky.
+I didn’t know luxury towels were a thing until I tried a set from Avocado.
+Made with GOTS certified organic cotton and a weighty depth, these towels are ridiculously soft and luxurious.

-The towels are soft and stretchy and have to be line-dried to preserve their delicate, luxe texture.
+The towels are also among a small handful that are MADE SAFE® certified, a rigorous scientific screening process that only allows the use of ingredients that are not known or suspected to harm human health, animals, aquatic life, or ecosystems.
 I especially love their towels for wrapping my delicate, curly hair after a shower — it’s a major upgrade from the old t-shirt method.

 What changes are you making to reduce toxins in your home?
 Show us what you love on Facebook or Instagram, and tag us in the post! @AvocadoMattress